Mastoiditis in Children

 How can I help prevent mastoiditis in my child?

 Mastoiditis is a complication of a middle ear infection.
 So it's important to get medical care and treat an ear infection before it spreads to the mastoid bone.
+Make sure that your child's immunizations are up-to-date.
+Don't smoke when around your child.
+If your child has any allergies, discuss with your healthcare provider about ways to control or treat them.

 Key points about mastoiditis in children